Mariam-s/Mariam-Sari/README.md

 **STATISTICS**

 In 2017, a survey was conducted in an American University (University of Michigan) on their preferences for flying cars.
 The results show that almost half are ready to use and travel by air in the car.
 Out of the 508 adults that were asked, 221 showed a lot of interest in a self-driving car.
-Though, the majority of people in all age groups that were asked, voted to let the robot driver take them to the places whereas only 81 said that they were interesting in a flying taxi that woulf be driven by a qualified and license pilot.
+Though, the majority of people in all age groups that were asked, voted to let the robot driver take them to the places whereas only 81 said that they were interesting in a flying taxi that would be driven by a qualified and license pilot.

 **OUTCOME**

-If this project is successful, the outcome will be a more efficient mehtod of transportation and a definitely safer way that it is currently.
+If this project is successful, the outcome will be a more efficient method of transportation and a definitely safer way that it is currently.
 This product will be the future of cars and hopefully inspire some greater inventions or perhaps inspire the idea of inventing a hybrid train or bus.
 This development will impact society greatly due to the advanced and innovative idea of making flying transport other than an airplane or helicopter.
 I think that this development has the potential to change lives for good whether it be now or 20 years from now, people will be grateful for flying cars.

 **BIBLIOGRAPHY:**